IBM/nodejs-express-app/README.md

 Before you begin, you should decide on the type of deployment environment you want to target for your app.
 The IBM Cloud platform offers many types of environments, but the most common for cloud native apps are the IBM Kubernetes Service (IKS), Red Hat OpenShift clusters, or Cloud Foundry.

+**Deprecated**: IBM® Cloud Foundry is deprecated.
+For more information, see [Deprecation of IBM Cloud Foundry](http://ibm.biz/ibmcf-announce).

 >We recommend that you create an IKS cluster ahead of time and deploy your application there.
 Creating an IKS cluster can take 15-30 minutes, but it's worth the wait.
 IKS runs your app inside orchestrated containers, and this option represents best-practice architecture for cloud native applications.
 To create an IKS cluster, you need a billable account.
 (That is, you either you need a credit card that is associated with your account for identity verification, or you need an IBM Cloud subscription).
 However, IKS offers a free cluster for 30 days, so you have plenty of time to try your app first.

 >Red Hat OpenShift, like IKS, is based on Kubernetes and represents best-practice architecture.
 OpenShift is especially good for hybrid environments as it can be run on IBM Cloud, in your own data center, or on the edge.
 OpenShift also requires a billable account but currently does not offer a free tier.